sunhanintech/installer-ng/README.md

 Visit your server on port 80 to get started.
 The output of the install script will contain your login credentials.

+All generated credentials are also logged to `/root/solo.json`, so you can retrieve them there.

 Supported OSes
 ==============